-Later in February, Brad Banyas of OMI joined us for our 28th episode to discuss a powerful sales strategy on the rise, called “social selling.”
+Later in February, in the middle of the 2018 first quarter, Brad Banyas of OMI joined us for our 28th episode to discuss a powerful sales strategy on the rise, called “social selling.”
 Brad pointed out how vital a personable relationship is now to any business connections.
 CRMs like Nimble and Salesforce can connect with social media to help you personalize your interactions.
 Over time, you can take your business from being a mere “vendor” to being a trusted partner with clients.

 In Episode 30, Steve Latham of Banyan Hills Technologies sat down to chat about the process of applying IoT (the “internet of things”) to manufacturing products and services.
 Not to mention applying it to marketing teams!

 Steve shared some fascinating use cases and helpful tips about how to build Industry 4.0 within your own company, without going too fast or missing the mark for the sake of hype.